diego-coli/ScalaNmap/README.md

 <p>It's used by everyone else and it's useful to print infos and save them on a .txt file.</p>

 <h3>Logger:</h3>
-<p>It's a simple messages printer.
+<p>It's a simple message printer.
 It uses different colours for success, warning and error messages.</p>